 Line 7 is where you write in how much of a payment you’re making.
 If you aren’t sending a payment, leave Line 7 blank.
 If you are making a payment, it’s always best to pay your entire bill or as much of it as you can to avoid late fees.

 Line 8 is a box that you should only check if you’re a U.S. citizen or resident who qualifies as “out of country.”
 You can qualify if your main residence and job are outside of the U.S. or Puerto Rico.
 You can also qualify if you’re on military or naval duty outside the country.

 Finally, Line 9 is a box you should check if you file either Form 1040NR or 1040NR-EZ, and if you didn’t have any earnings that you actually need to pay federal income tax on.

-Requesting an extension for your state return is similar to getting a federal tax extension.
+Requesting an extension for your state income tax return is generally similar to getting a federal tax extension.
 In a handful of states, you automatically get an extension if you filed for a federal extension.
-Some states have their form that’s similar to federal Form 4868.
+Some states have their own form that’s similar to federal Form 4868.
 Other states have their own rules and deadlines.
 For example, all Virginia and Colorado taxpayers get a six-month extension even if they don’t ask for one.

 Check with your state’s tax department to learn how to properly file for an extension.